seanGSISG/claude/README.md

 The setup script automatically installs and configures:

 - **Development Tools**
-  - Python 3 with pip
+  - Python 3 with pip and pipx (Ubuntu 24.04 compatible)
   - Node.js 20 LTS with npm
   - Git with WSL-optimized settings
   - Essential build tools